 - DevOps is a cultural and professional movement that stresses communication, collaboration, and integration between customers that want something that requires technology and the technology professionals that can create, deliver, manage, and improve that idea or service.

 - Culture: Both encourage a new way of thinking and behaving to deliver and improve a service or product.
 DevOps concentrates on speed of delivery while SIAM focuses on the governance of that service across various providers.
 They both suggest a cross-functional team to create, support, and improve the service.
-DevOps suggests that a product owner owns the service, while SIAM introduces a (small) team called a service integrator to act as the point of control and contact for the product or service.
+DevOps suggests that a product owner owns the service, while SIAM introduces a (small) team called a service integrator to act as the point of control and contact for the product or service (and ITSM).

-- Automation: Both SIAM and DevOps benefit from automation replacing manual tasks, facilitating monitoring and reporting, managing data and information sharing, and creating software that provides the required products or services including the virtual environment and operating system.
+- Automation: Both DevOps and SIAM benefit from automation replacing manual tasks, facilitating monitoring and reporting, managing data and information sharing, and creating software that provides the required products or services including the virtual environment and operating system.
 Both are vendor or tool agnostic but strongly suggest that the tools used integrate across the lifecycle of deciding, creating, testing, agreeing to go live, going live, managing, and improving without introducing delay.

 - Lean: Lean is a customer- and employee-focused way of thinking that looks at the products or services delivered and encourages the people creating them to make it better continuously.
 This is coached by management in a top-down manner and if suppliers are involved, a lean organization would ensure that they are also involved in the improvement of the end-to-end value stream.